 The Sekisui House Group is promoting initiatives to reduce accidents, including those at construction sites.
-Our priority themes for FY2023 are "elimination of fall accidents." "elimination of loss of balance accidents" and "prevention of accidents involving the general public," In particular, we are working hard to eliminate accidents caused by falling or loss of balance, which carry a high risk of serious injury and can impact the construction team.
-In addition, we continue working to prevent accidents involving the general public, as these can negatively impact residents neighboring our construction sites.
+Our priority themes for FY2023 are "elimination of fall accidents," "elimination of loss of balance accidents" and "prevention of accidents involving the general public."
+In particular, we are working hard to eliminate accidents caused by falling or loss of balance, which carry a high risk of serious injury and can impact the construction team.
+In addition, we continue working to prevent accidents neighboring our construction sites.
 In FY2023, we will continue to thoroughly practice basic safety activities and establish practical measures to realize safe and secure construction sites.

-2023 SE Long-Term Vision and Material Issues Mechanisms and Catalysts for Creating Value Mid-Term Management Plan for Sustainable Growth ESG Management G: Governance E: Environment S: Social
+2023 Se Long-Term Vision and Material Issues Mechanisms and Catalysts for Creating Value Mid-Term Management Plan for Sustainable Growth ESG Management G: Governance E: Environment S: Social